mchesler613/iplan/README.md

 15. Test the admin login at `http://yourdangosite.com/iplan/planner/admin` and login as superuser

 ## Server Timezone
-Setting the timezone for your server.
-See this [link](https://it.playswellwithflavors.com/2020/03/25/bitnami-set-timezone/) for instructions.
+This version of iPlan assumes everyone is on the same timezone.
+To set the timezone for your server, visit this [link](https://it.playswellwithflavors.com/2020/03/25/bitnami-set-timezone/) for instructions.

 ## Cron jobs
 + Setting cronjobs.
 The file to edit is **/etc/cron.d/your_file_name**.
 See this [source](https://forums.aws.amazon.com/thread.jspa?threadID=126088).